Install with newinstall.sh and eups distrib¶

 Be aware of these caveats when using your own Python installation:

-- You are responsible for installing Python package dependencies.
-See Python dependencies.
+You are responsible for installing Python package dependencies.
+See System prerequisites.

 About EUPS tarball packages¶